pyrollo/display_modpack/display_lib/API.md

 This is a helper to register entities used for display.

-**entity_name**: Name of the entity to register.
+`entity_name`: Name of the entity to register.
 ## Provided callback implementations
 ### on_place
 **display\_lib.on\_place(itemstack, placer, pointed\_thing)**

-`On_place` node callback implementation.
+`on_place` node callback implementation.
 Display nodes should have this callback (avoid placement of horizontal display node).
 ### on_construct
 **display\_lib.on\_construct(pos)**

-`On_construct` node callback implementation.
+`on_construct` node callback implementation.
 Display nodes should have this callback (creates, places and updates display entities on node construction).
 ### on_destruct
 **display\_lib.on_destruct(pos)**

-`On_destruct` node callback implementation.
+`on_destruct` node callback implementation.
 Display nodes should have this callback (removes display entities on node destruction).
 ### on_rotate
 **display\_lib.on\_rotate(pos, node, user, mode, new_param2)**

-`On_rotate` node callback implementation.
+`on_rotate` node callback implementation.
 Display nodes should have this callback (restricts rotations and rotates display entities associated with node).
 ### on_activate
 **display\_lib.on_activate(entity, staticdata)**

 `On_activate` entity callback implementation for display entities.
-No need of this method if display entities have been registered using `register\_display\_entity` (callback is already set).
+No need of this method if display entities have been registered using `register_display_entity` (callback is already set).

 ## Howto register a display node
-* Register display entities with `register\_display\_entity`
+* Register display entities with `register_display_entity`

 * Register node with :
- - `on\_place`, `on\_construc`, `on\_destruc` and `on\_rotat` callbacks using display\_lib callbacks.
+ - `on_place`, `on_construct`, `on_destruct` and `on_rotate` callbacks using display_lib callbacks.
  - `display_lib_node` group.
 This will make this node have their entities updated as soon as the mapblock is loaded (Useful after /clearobjects).
- - a `display\_entities` field in node definition containing a entity name indexed table.
-See below for description of each display\_entities fields.
+ - a `display_entities` field in node definition containing a entity name indexed table.
+See below for description of each display_entities fields.

 ### Display_entities fields
 `on_display_update` is a callback in charge of setting up entity texture.
 If not set, entity will have no texture and will be displayed as unknown item.